Can Judgment Creditors Go After My Retirement Accounts?

 What Is A Qualified Retirement Plan?

-Your employer is not required to provide a qualified ERISA plan, but if it does, it must meet certain requirements.
+Your employer isn't required to provide a qualified ERISA plan, but if it does, it must meet certain requirements.
 To be ERISA-qualified, the retirement plan must be set up and maintained by your employer or separate employee organization (or both).
 The plan must provide for payment of retirement income to participating employees.

 The plan must also contain the following features: